-- Students who are higher achieving receive enrichment during intervention period - Students who are higher achieving have opportunities for extension classes and/or acceleration - Strategic grouping allows for advanced learners to have a peer group for learning
+- O-1.
+Does the school master schedule address the needs of higher achieving students?
+(PP, I) - a.
+Examples: - Students who are higher achieving receive enrichment during intervention period - Students who are higher achieving have opportunities for extension classes and/or acceleration - Strategic grouping allows for advanced learners to have a peer group for learning - O-2.

-- O-2.
 Are gifted services (enrichment, acceleration, or a combination of both) aligned to the curriculum and tailored to the academic strengths of each identified student?
-(PP, CE, I) - 0-3.
+(PP, CE, I) - O-3.
 Are opportunities in place for collaboration between general education teacher and gifted support teacher?
-(PP, I, PR) - 0-4.
+(PP, I, PR) - O-4.
 Are teachers provided ongoing support in understanding the characteristics of the gifted learner and how to address their needs?
-(PP, CE, I, PR) - 0-5.
+(PP, CE, I, PR) - O-5.
 Are teachers trained in how to compact the curriculum to meet the needs of higher achieving students?
-(I, PR) - 0-6.
+(I, PR) - O-6.
 Are materials and resources available to meet the needs of students receiving enrichment and/or accelerated instruction?
+(PP. I)

-(PP, I) - 0-7.
+- O-7.
 Are educators provided with professional learning opportunities on strategies for enrichment?
-(PR) - 0-8.
+(PR) - O-8.
 Are educators provided with professional learning opportunities on strategies for acceleration?
-(PR) - 0-9.
+(PR) - O-9.
 Is there an articulated acceleration protocol for advanced learners to maintain consistency among buildings?
-(PR) - 0-10.
+(PR) - O-10.
 Are multiple data sources analyzed to determine and communicate overall effectiveness of enrichment and/or acceleration?
 (PP, I)